State and Local Policy Database

 Comprehensive Retrofit Strategy

-City of Dallas implemented energy efficiency projects in various City of Dallas buildings in 2008 and 2015 under SECO Loan Star Program.
-City of Dallas takes a proactive approach in sustaining the energy savings, by addressing the deficiencies identified in M&V reports provided under energy performance contracts.
-City of Dallas is also currently working with SECO under a FY 21 program to initiate preliminary energy audits (PEA) for some of the City of Dallas buildings.
-City of Dallas currently has dedicated and ongoing funding sources available for energy procurement and monitoring which includes energy efficiency improvements.
+Dallas implemented energy efficiency projects in various municipal buildings in 2008 and 2015 under the SECO Loan Star Program.
+The city keeps tabs on addressing potential deficiencies identified in M&V reports provided under energy performance contracts and began preliminary audits for city buildings with SECO in 2021.
+The city of Dallas currently has dedicated funding for energy procurement, monitoring, and efficiency improvements.

 Building Benchmarking